-MAG36-UK is made up of a group of friends who have long been involved in Vietnam Living History and who when an opportunity came their way, decided to buy a Huey.
-Little did they know just what a journey of discovery it would prove to be!
+MAG36-UK is made up of a group of friends who have long been involved in Vietnam War Living History, when an opportunity came their way to buy a Bell 204B 'Huey' helicopter that had to snap it up, little did they know just what a journey it would prove to be!

 From contacts in their Vietnam Facebook pages they located a veteran of the United States Marine Corps VMO-6 nicknamed 'Maddog'.
 With his help other veterans were contacted (Peter Greene & Rick Ault) and with their help the identity of their helicopter (Bird 18) was decided on and research began to find out all about this group of U.S. Marine aviators.